Samsung/tizen-docs/docs/guides/web/w3c/ui/selector-w.md

 ## Creating an Accordion Menu

-To enhance the user experience of your application, you must learn to retrieve element nodes from the DOM tree to create a simple accordion menu.
+You can retrieve element nodes from the DOM tree and create a simple accordion menu.

-The accordion menu is created using the CSS3 Basic User Interface Module Level 3 API (in [mobile](../../../../org.tizen.web.apireference/html/w3c_api/w3c_api_m.html#basicui) or [wearable](../../../../org.tizen.web.apireference/html/w3c_api/w3c_api_w.html#basicui) applications).
+The accordion menu is created using the CSS3 Basic User Interface Module Level 3 API (in [mobile](../../../../../org.tizen.web.apireference/html/w3c_api/w3c_api_m.html#basicui), [wearable](../../../../../org.tizen.web.apireference/html/w3c_api/w3c_api_w.html#basicui), and [TV](../../../../../org.tizen.web.apireference/html/w3c_api/w3c_api_tv.html#basicui) applications).
 When a title is touched, the relevant content is shown, and other content is hidden.

 1. Create the HTML layout: